 We examined the motor adaptation of arm reaching trajectories in force fields that induce failure (TE > target size) at the beginning of the adaptation and de-adaptation phases.
 First, our results showed that the human motor learning system puts a higher priority on the reduction of TE than LD.
-In the presence of failure, the LDs did not follow a typical monotonic decrease as reported in previous studies (Lackner and Dizio, 1994, DiZio and Lackner, 2000, Schmidt and Lee, 2005, Krakauer et al., 2000).
-TE is reduced first, even at the expense of an increased LD (Fig. 2C).
+In the presence of failure, the LDs did not follow a typical monotonic decrease as reported in previous studies [21,22,27,28].
+TE is reduced first, even at the expense of an increased LD (Fig 2C).
 A monotonic decrease in LD took place only after the TE was reduced to around the target size.
 Second, the presence of failure in the de-adaptation phase caused the appearance of a new null trajectory that was distinct from the null trajectory observed in the baseline period and persisted even after 150 de-adaptation trials.
-These observations were successfully reproduced by the hierarchical motor adaptation.
+These observations were successfully reproduced by the hierarchical motor adaptation models that combine a TE-driven kinematic plan adaptation with the internal model adaptation.

-The prioritized reduction in TE over LD (Figs. 2C, D) cannot be explained only by internal model adaptation, even when considering multiple time scale adaptations, such as a two-state model (Lee and Schweighofer, 2009, McDougle et al., 2015, Smith et al., 2006), because these models predict similar monotonic changes in both TE and LD (like Figs. 5A, B, D and E).
+The prioritized reduction in TE over LD (Fig 2C and 2D) cannot be explained only by internal model adaptation even when considering multiple time scale adaptations, such as a twostate model [10-12], because these models predict similar monotonic changes in both TE and LD (like Fig 5).
+It is important to note that this is also the case when considering the spatiotemporal difference in the error information.
+If the errors early in a trajectory are less important than those at the end to update the internal model of the force field, the difference may affect the adaptation rate (i.e. TE may lead to a faster internal model adaptation) but still not change the adaptation pattern to which the internal model adaptation leads (i.e. monotonic decay of the trajectory).
 In contrast, the non-monotonic trajectory changes in the presence of TEs suggests the presence of an additional TE-driven kinematic plan adaptation.
-In our hierarchical motor adaptation models (Fig. 6), the kinematic plan adaptation changes the reaching direction in the opposite direction of the TE, which enables a quick reduction in TE, even when it sometimes leads to an increase in LD (Figs. 5C, F).
+In our hierarchical motor adaptation models (Fig 6), the kinematic plan adaptation changes the reaching direction in the opposite direction of the TE, which enables a quick reduction in TE, even when it sometimes leads to an increase in LD (Fig 7C, 7D, 7E and 7F).
 After the TE reduction, we assume that the kinematic plan slowly returns towards the original movement direction (i.e., towards the target).
-The hierarchical addition of this TE or failure driven process enables the models to explain the TE and LD adaptation processes both in no-TE-inducing force-fields as well as TE-inducing force fields.
+The hierarchical addition of this TE or failure driven process enables the models to explain the TE and LD adaptation processes both in no-TE-inducing force-fields as well as TEinducing force fields.